7-Day Meal Plan for Prediabetes | Revitalize Your Health Now

 Breakfast:

-• Green smoothie (Blend 1 cup of spinach, 1 banana, 1 cup of unsweetened almond milk, and 1 scoop of protein powder)
+• Spinach‑banana protein smoothie: Blend spinach, banana, almond milk, and protein powder.
+(1 cup spinach, 1 banana, 1 cup unsweetened almond milk, 1 scoop protein powder)

 Lunch: